andrewharvey/asgs2pgsql/README.md

 because the source datasets are CC-BY 2.5 licensed, I host a copy of the results after the `01-download-asgs.sh` step at http://tianjara.net/data/asgs2pgsql/01-ASGS-ZIP/

-Next we create the database schema using,
+Next we create the database schema and _csv tables using,

-    psql --username abs -f 03-create-asgs-schema.sql abs
+    psql --username abs -f 03-create-asgs-csv-schema.sql abs

 Next we load the flat data from the CSV files into PostgreSQL with,